vamdevmishra/Cowin/README.md

 # Cowin
-This Repo is to store cowin related ps modules
+This Repo/Project is to store cowin related ps modules Please read help and examples of the Functions listed in the modules.